8evz0/tg_parsing_by_msg/README.md

 # tg_parsing_by_msg
-The simplest implementation of a parser of data about users who have sent at least one message to the chat room.
+The simplest implementation of a Telegram parser of data about users who have sent at least one message to the chat room.

 Preparing to use this tools:
   1. python -m venv myenv